No script

 City Travel Guides

 Timisoara is a major Romanian city known as the rebel child thanks to its proximity to the Western part of the country.
-Because of this, and unlike other cities in Romania, the Romanian revolution of 1989 that overthrew the communist regime started here on 16 Dec and by the following weekend, Ceausescu was dead!
+Because of this, and unlike other cities in Romania, the Romanian revolution of 1989 that overthrew the communist regime started here on 16 Dec and by the following weekend, Ceausescu was dead.

 Besides its important role in modern Romanian history, in recent years the city of Timisoara has become a top IT, student, and commercial hub.
-Timisoara was the 2023 European Capital of Culture and the city still lives in this afterglow of
+Timisoara was the 2023 European Capital of Culture and the city still lives in this afterglow of this event.

 Be sure to check our travel guide for visiting Romania to make your planning easier.